Paul is a Partner in the Contentious Property Team. He is a long standing member and former Chairman of the Property Litigation Association (PLA).

 He advises on all areas of property litigation, including residential landlord and tenant law (from high net worth individuals' disputes to more down-to-earth claims), commercial lease enforcement, business lease renewals, possession claims, including mortgage claims, long residential leases (enforcement of covenants, and enfranchisement work), and real property disputes such as boundary disputes, rights of way, and rights of light.

 Clients comment that "he makes a real effort to understand our business and our priorities.
 He always seems to be available and can act urgently when required" (Chambers 2012).
+Chambers 2014 comment that Paul is "renowned amongst clients for getting "straight to the point" and being "extremely good at strategically dealing with matters".

 Recent cases he has worked on include: